 Arrival and Departure Details / Times

 At the airport, you will be met by a Lodge representative and driven directly to Abaco Lodge, a trip of about 10 minutes.
 When you arrive, the staff will greet you and show you to your room, where you will find your luggage waiting for you.
-There is no organized fishing on arrival day, but you can wade in front of the lodge, walk the beach, or relax in the pool with a cold drink.
+On arrival day, there is no organized fishing, but you can wade in front of the lodge, walk the beach, or relax in the pool with a cold drink.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trips dates.
 Please be sure that your passport has at least two blanks, unstamped pages remaining in the back, and that it is not torn, delaminated, or damaged in any way.